What’s this all about then?

 Where is the start?

 The race starts in Hampton in Arden, in Fentham Road near the library at the junction with Butcher Road.
-There will be can be traffic in this area so do not stand in the roadway when waiting for the race to start.
+There can be traffic in this area so do not stand in the roadway when waiting for the race to start.

 How do we get there?